DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 The content of SCITT and School Direct programmes are broadly the same.

 Some courses have different course structures and have placements in different kinds of schools, such as special schools.
-Talk to your course provider to find out what they can offer you.
+Talk to your teacher training provider to find out what they can offer you.

 [Find teacher training courses](https://www.find-postgraduate-teacher-training.service.gov.uk/).